kadena-io/pact-5/docs/builtins/General/enforce-verifier.md

 )
 ```

-In this example, the capability K uses the `enforce-verifier` function with the `signed_list` verifier.
+In this example, the capability MSG-GUARD uses the `enforce-verifier` function with the `signed_list` verifier plugin.
 The arguments that are passed to the capability are then evaluated by the verifier to ensure the integrity and authenticity of the message.

 The following example illustrates using the `enforce-verifier` function in the capability definition, then using the `env-verifiers` function in the Pact REPL to add the "COOLZK" and "HYPERCHAIN-BRIDGE" verifier plugins to the environment data.